 - Nausea and vomiting

-One of the ways chamomile helps these issues is by relieving inflamed or irritated mucous membranes that line your digestive tract
+One way chamomile helps with these issues is by relieving inflamed or irritated mucous membranes lining your digestive tract.

 Relieve Itchiness or Skin Inflammation

-Dr Judy Morgan, a holistic veterinarian, certified and accredited veterinary acupuncturist, and herbal and food therapist, says that chamomile reduces swelling and has anti-microbial properties to help heal skin infections.
-You can use a pot of cooled chamomile tea as a rinse after bathing to ease irritated or itchy skin, allowing it to drip dry on your dog instead of towel drying it off.
-Dr Morgan also said that on a molecular level, Chamomile’s mechanism of action is similar to non-steroidal anti-inflammatory properties.
-It inhibits PGE2 and reduces COX2 inflammatory enzymes.
+Dr. Judy Morgan, a holistic veterinarian, certified and accredited veterinary acupuncturist, and herbal and food therapist, states that chamomile reduces swelling and possesses antimicrobial properties to aid in the healing of skin infections.
+You can use a pot of cooled chamomile tea as a rinse after bathing to ease irritated or itchy skin, and let it dry on your dog instead of towel-drying it.
+Dr Morgan also said that, on a molecular level, Chamomile’s mechanism of action is similar to that of non-steroidal anti-inflammatory drugs.
+It inhibits PGE2 and reduces COX-2 expression.
 Chamomile is one of the most gentle calming herbs.
-It promotes relaxation, digestive health & quality sleep
+It promotes relaxation, digestive health & quality sleep.2

 Creative Ways to Incorporate Chamomile into Your Dog’s Diet

 A good idea is to combine your pet’s chamomile tea with yogurt, coconut oil, or peanut butter to create a calming topping for your dog’s meals.
-Herbal supplement and herbal teas are easy to add to your dog’s diet.
-You can add dried chamomile flowers to their food bowl or make the pet chamomile tea and add it to their meals also.
+Herbal supplements and herbal teas are easy to add to your dog’s diet.
+You can add dried chamomile flowers to their food bowl, or make the pet chamomile tea recipe and add it to their meals as well.

 For Eye irritations: Brew a cup of chamomile tea, let it cool, and use the tea bags as a compress on the affected eye.
 Repeat 2-3 times daily.

-How to brew a calming cup of chamomile tea?
+How to brew a calming cup of chamomile tea for your dog?

 How to brew a chamomile tea for your dog?